Juan Sebastián Cabal: 2021: Three titles, French Open semifinal, Olympics quarterfinals, Finals qualification

 Cabal and Farah started their year by reaching the final at the 2021 Great Ocean Road Open where they reached the final, losing to Jamie Murray and Bruno Soares.
-Despite being seeded first, they lost in the second round of the 2021 Australian Open to Alexander Bublik and Andrey Golubev.
+Despite being top-seeded, they lost in the second round of the Australian Open to Alexander Bublik and Andrey Golubev.

 They won their first title of the year in Dubai, defeating Nikola Mektić and Mate Pavić in the final.
 After losing in Miami and Monte Carlo, they claimed their second title of the year in Barcelona.
 This was followed by successive first round exits in two Masters 1000 events, Madrid and Rome.

-At the 2021 French Open, Cabal and Farah were seeded second and reached the semifinals, losing to eventual champions Pierre-Hughes Herbert and Nicolas Mahut.
+At the 2021 French Open, Cabal and Farah were seeded second and reached the semifinals, losing to eventual champions Pierre-Hugues Herbert and Nicolas Mahut.

 In the grass season, they suffered a second round loss at Queen's Club, before a semifinal appearance at Eastbourne, where they lost to Joe Salisbury and Rajeev Ram, who also defeated them in the quarterfinals at Wimbledon.

-Cabal and Farah represented Colombia at the Tokyo Olympics, where they reached the quarterfinals before losing to the New Zealand pairing of Marcus Daniell and Michael Venus.
+Cabal and Farah represented Colombia at the Tokyo Olympics where they reached the quarterfinals, before losing to the New Zealand pairing of Marcus Daniell and Michael Venus.

-They suffered a disappointing American hard court season, losing in the first round of the US Open and Indian Wells.
+They suffered a disappointing American hardcourt season, losing in the first round of the US Open and Indian Wells.
 However, they captured their third title of the year in Vienna, avenging their earlier defeats to Salisbury and Ram by beating them in the final in straight sets.
-During their run, they qualified for the 2021 ATP finals.
+During their run, they qualified for the 2021 ATP Finals.

-2022: Two Masters finals
+2022-23: Two Masters finals, Retirement

+Cabal made his last ATP Tour-level professional appearance at the 2023 US Open with Farah where they lost in the second round.

 Performance timelines

+Doubles

-DoublesCurrent through the 2022 Davis Cup.
+Current through the 2023 US Open.